 - 8 Very good user

 - 6 Competent user

 - 2 Intermittent user

 - 0 Did not attempt the test

-We can match this image with Cambridge exams and scores.
+We can also match this image with Cambridge exams and scores.

 IELTS Band Score

 Which type of exam is best for me?

 That really depends what you need or want.